prodatakey/panamax/experiments/xdelta/readme.md

 -rw-r--r--  1 josh staff 123M Jan 21 15:16 layer-1.11.8-sha256:5040bd2983909aa8896b9932438c3f1479d25ae837a5f6220242a264d0221f2d.tar
 ```

-Each layer has a corresponding layer in the other image and they share nearly identical sizes.
+In this case, each layer has a corresponding layer in the other image and they share nearly identical sizes.
-In this case none of the layers share identical hashes so we can not save resources with the elide-identical-layers strategy.
+None of the layers share identical hashes so we can not easily save resources using an elide-identical-layers strategy.

-We can easily tell which layers in this sample are derived from the same commands in each release.
+We _can_ easily tell which layers in this sample are derived from the same commands in each release.
 All updates will not be this unambiguous.
-How, for example, do we teach the system to find corresponding layers when one is added or removed in a later build or they vary wildly in size?
+How, for example, do we teach the system to find corresponding layers when one is added or removed in a later build or they vary wildly in size and/or depth?

 ### Corresponding Layer Delta

 Our goal is to find the minimum binary delta for a target layer by leveraging another layer.
-Logic seems to dictate that if we diff layers have the most similarities that we'll get the smallest delta.
+Logic seems to dictate that two layers with the most similarities will have the smallest delta.
 Let's give it a try.

 ```console
 # xdelta3 -s layer-1.11.7-sha256:325b624bee1c2cdb2a603102412eec6fc20386a60965f33244f1ef256f29e299.tar -f layer-1.11.8-sha256:9cac4850e5df710bce8b514acee92630e27f36761a36e55cbef0cc8d1d0317d5.tar > layer1.delta